KOHsEMP/balancing_ensemble/README.md

-# Balancing Selection adn Diversity in Ensemble Learning with Exponential Mixture Model
+# Balancing Selection and Diversity in Ensemble Learning with Exponential Mixture Model

 ## Requirements